camunda/camunda-docs-manual/content/update/patch-level.md

 ### Update base of Camunda Docker images to Alpine 3.18

-This release comes with an update of the Alpine base docker image.
+The Camunda Docker images are based on Alpine.
+This release updates the Alpine base docker image to 3.18.
 See the detailed list of changes in the official [release notes][alpine318] page.

 [alpine318]: https://wiki.alpinelinux.org/wiki/Release_Notes_for_Alpine_3.18.0